-We strive to make your stay at St. Tammany Parish Hospital the best it can be.
+We strive to make your stay at St. Tammany Health System the best it can be.
 We hope that this information is useful in preparing you for your visit.

 When you come to the hospital to register for your stay, you will proceed to our Admitting Department, located in the main lobby.
 If you have questions before you leave home, feel free to call an Admitting representative at (985) 898-4401.
 When you arrive, please bring your identification, your insurance information and any other documents that are helpful to our medical team, such as an Advance Directive if you have one, your prescription medications, glasses and hearing devices.
 If you will need an interpretation service, please let us know so that we may assist you.

 It is helpful to have a few personal items to help make you comfortable while at the hospital.
 Feel free to bring pajamas, a robe, slippers and other comfort items.
 If you bring any personal items to your hospital room, we ask that you identify these items so that the staff is aware of these when transferring you to another department for tests, in case you must be transferred to another room, or when your room is cleaned and linens changed.
 We encourage you to leave any valuables at home.
 Your valuables include any jewelry (including wedding rings), money, credit cards, wallets or purses, keys, etc. If you must bring these items, we can store them in our safe; however, it is always best to leave your valuables in the safety of your home or in the care of a family member.
 The hospital does not allow cell phones in patient rooms, as they interfere with telemetry and life support equipment.
 If you wish to bring a small clock, radio or any device that plugs into the wall, we ask that you present it to your nurse so that our Engineering Department may check it and clear it for use while in the hospital.